Net Zero Commitments, Low Carbon Goals, Sustainability Pledges, ESG, CSR….

 Whatever your business calls it, now is the time to act on reducing carbon emissions

-Later this year, the UK is hosting the 26th UN Climate Change Conference of the Parties (COP26) in Glasgow.
-The COP26 summit will bring parties together to accelerate action towards the goals of the Paris Agreement and the UN Framework Convention on Climate Change.
+Recently, the UK is hosted the 26th UN Climate Change Conference of the Parties (COP26) in Glasgow.
+The COP26 summit brought parties together to accelerate action towards the goals of the Paris Agreement and the UN Framework Convention on Climate Change.

 There has never been a bigger focus on reducing carbon emissions, with businesses, financial institutions, cities, and countries setting targets to reduce emissions to net zero before the middle of this century…

 Almost daily, we’re seeing big organisations make net zero pledges and low carbon commitments, as part of their CSR (Corporate Social Responsibility) policies and ESG (Environmental, Social, and Governance) principles, as more and more people realise that we must all act now to safeguard a liveable climate for future generations.
 We all have a part to play in this and should be making our own promises to do what we can, and to only support business who act on these pledges.

 While net zero is a vital long-term goal, steep emissions cuts – especially by the largest greenhouse-gas emitters – are crucial in the next 5 to 10 years in order to keep global warming to no more than 1.5 °C.

 For organisations looking to meet carbon emission goals, every element of the business process should be considered, and a good place to start is with precision cleaning.
 A very simple switch can have a major impact, especially for those who haven’t recently checked what products they use.

 Cleaning solvents were historically guilty of very high global warming potential (GWP) and had seriously detrimental effects on the atmosphere.
 However, there is a new generation of solvents which have been developed specifically with the environment in mind and are far less harmful than comparable solutions.